redzuan86/epg/README.md

   - BOO HD (String was not recognized as a valid DateTime)
   - FOX Family Movies HD (String was not recognized as a valid DateTime)
 ## Solved problems
-- Radio channels EPG unavailable on Astro.
+- HITZ FM EPG Unavailable.
-  - Solved: Caused by Hitz FM (which Astro didn't set the time properly, according to WebGrab++).
-Removed this channel (temporarily).
+  - Fixed: Re-added HITZ FM (aa6my)
 - Some channels unavailable on Astro.
   - Fixed: Changed the unavailable WebGrab ID from SD channel ID to HD channel ID.
 - BBC World News HD (String was not recognized as a valid DateTime)